joranquinten/dilemma/README.md

 This repo builds a webapp for playing Dire Dilemma.
 Built with gulp, bower.
 View dependencies in package.json or bower.json.

 My php skills are a bit rusty.
 I am well aware that the SQL statements are open to vulnerabilities.
 The goal of this repo is to not build a stable, secure backend, but to build a functional demonstration based upon generated JSON content.
 If you would like to improve this bit: be my guest!
+Before you start, run server/create-db.sql and insert-items.sql on an empte db_dilemma database.

 ---